Semantic and Declarative Technologies Course -- AIT 2022 Spring Semester

 name, in this order, and taking the first six letters of this string

 (omitting spaces, hyphens, etc).
 For example, if your

 name is Joe Ford, your user code will be

 You can change your email and password anytime using the menu item "My

 data".
 Please do not use a valuable password here.

 - enter your user code, leave the password field blank;

-- check or edit the email address in the form displayed, then press the Go button;
+- enter an email address in the form displayed, then press the Go button;

 - wait until you receive a generated password at the email address provided by you;

 - enter this password in the second form displayed;